Concordium/Concordium-Free-Open-Grants-Program/README.md

 And for those who don't feel comfortable going public, we accept private applications [via this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSePko0W26s-fIBpi60XHl7BVjcmvgLcXzHNIkUKeO5Wek2A8g/viewform).

+For exceptional projects, we can consider much higher limits.
+Please contact us via the Google Form above.

 ---
 ## Grant Specific Guidelines
 Concordium welcomes everybody to apply for a grant.
 We aim to fund projects that dream big and add value to the open-source ecosystem as well as the world of decentralized applications.
 We encourage projects that add value to both the Concordium and the Rust ecosystem.
 Join us and become a partner in building a better future.